About

 I am a dancer, creator, and arts administrator based in Brooklyn, NY.
 My pronouns are they/them and she/her, use both!

-My work, often in collaboration with Noa Weiss, has been presented by The Brooklyn Rail, Pageant, The Tank Theater, Solo/Duo Festival, Pioneers Go East, SERIOUS PERFORMANCE!!!!, The Movement Lab at Barnard College, Motion State Dance Film Festival, WAXworks, and The Brick.
+I graduated from Barnard College with B.A.s in Dance and American Studies.
+My work, often in collaboration with Noa Weiss, has been presented by The Brooklyn Rail, Pageant, The Tank Theater, Solo/Duo Festival, Pioneers Go East, SERIOUS PERFORMANCE!!!!, The Movement Lab at Barnard College, Motion State Dance Film Festival, WAXworks, The Brick, and the Exponential Festival/JACK.
 Noa and I are 2024-2026 recipients of the Pioneer's Go East NEXT!
 Fellowship and have received support from MOtiVE Brooklyn.
 I have also danced for Hope Mohr/Maxe Crandall and Grant Jacoby.

 Photo by Uila Marx